 BEST HOTELS IN KOH TAO IN MAEE HAAD BAY:

-The Miracle Guesthouse & Diving is just 300 m from Mae Haad Pier, close to Sunken Ship and Mango Bay.
-Guests can enjoy various activities in the surroundings, including snorkeling and diving.
-For those interested in diving, Dive Wishes & More is an in-house diver operator that has its own speedboats and offers special discounts on diving courses for guests staying at the property.
+The Miracle Guesthouse & Diving, located close to Mae Haad Pier, Sunken Ship and Mango Bay.
+It has an in-house diver operator that has its own speedboats and offers special discounts on diving courses for guests staying at the hotel.

-Sensi Paradise Beach Resort this hotel overlooks Mae Haad Beach is a short walk from shops and restaurants, a short boat ride from Koh Samui and Koh Phangan Islands.
+Sensi Paradise Beach Resort Short walk from shops and restaurants,.
 Guests can go on fishing or island-hopping trips, and the resort provides rental of snorkeling equipment.
-Laundry and taxi services are available.
-Wi-Fi is free throughout the resort.

 Chalok Baan Khao is a great place to stay if you plan to get out and explore some of the sheltered coves and clifftop viewpoints that are dotted around the South Coast of Koh Tao.
 It overlooks the Koh Samui, Koh Phangan, and the Ang Thong Marine National Park.

-Apart from the beautiful Chalok Baan Kao Bay Beach, some of the attractions in the area are Freedom Beach, the John Suwan viewpoint, the June Juea Bay, and the Hin Taa Toh (Buddha Rock).
+In addition to the beautiful Chalok Baan Kao Bay Beach, some of the attractions in the area are:

 You will find some good mid-range and higher-end resorts as well as a few budget choices.
 You can choose to stay in beachside bungalows or opt for the majestic sea views offered by the resorts that perch along the hillside.